pagopa/DOS68k/GOVERNANCE.md

 This governance model may evolve as the project matures.
 Significant changes should be proposed and discussed publicly.

+## Alignment with organization-level standards

+Where applicable, DOS68k references organization-level standards maintained in the pagoPA DX repository (e.g., Code of Conduct) to avoid duplication and ensure consistency across projects.

 ---

 This document will be refined and finalized over time.